The Little Bull-Calf: Motifs

 Jacobs noted the dragon slaying theme was in common with Perseus and Andromeda myths, and that the trick with the cheese is also common in fairy tales.

+The ox helper

 According to Norwegian folklorist Reidar Thoralf Christiansen's 1950 article, Swedish scholar Anna Birgitta Rooth, in her work on Cinderella, separated five redactions of the cycle; the fifth redaction, which she termed "C", features a boy and a helpful animal.
 Christensen, in the same article, argued for a "less wide circulation" of this redaction, but noted some "constant" elements: the title, "referring always to the bull", and the first part, "up to the killing of the helpful bull".
 He recognized a wide variety in the second part of the tale, but, in Irish tradition, it continues as "The Dragon-slayer".
+Similarly, Greek scholars Anna Angelopoulou and Aigle Brouskou, editors of the Greek Folktale Catalogue, state the tale type is marked by two "key motifs": the ox as the hero's nurturer and the tree that sprouts on its grave.
+In the same vein, French folklorists Paul Delarue and Marie-Louise Ténèze noted that the tale type features a male hero and, as "characteristical motifs", the nurturing animal and the tree grown from the animal's body parts.

 Publications

 The tale was also included within The Red King and the Witch: Gypsy Folk and Fairy Tales by Ruth Manning-Sanders and A Book of British Fairy Tales by Alan Garner.